 How to Design a Play-Based Pre-K Classroom that Is Engaging

 Setting up a preschool classroom might be stressful for a teacher of young preschool.
 Where do you start if you want to establish a welcoming and friendly workplace that promotes learning and growth?
 Play-based learning is one strategy that has grown in popularity in recent years.
-Integrating entertaining and engaging activities that promote exploration and discovery into your classroom is part of play-based learning.
+Integrating engaging and entertaining activities that promote exploration and discovery into your classroom is part of play-based learning.
 This post will discuss how to build up a play-based early childhood classroom that promotes learning and development.

 The Value of Play-Based Learning for Young Preschool